 When Choosing a Keyword/Topic

 Instead of assuming that your audience is searching for insight on a certain subject, look through forums and related social groups to see how often the topic comes up.
+Communities like this are great tools for startups.

 If people ask about the issue frequently, assume it’s an important subject to which people aren’t able to find an answer.
 Should you discover that no one at all is asking about or interested in the topic — this likely won’t change just because you write a great article.